brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 ## 6. Write The Tests Yourself

-QA Engineers are a necessary and important part of software development, but they should never be seen as babysitters who test your code so you don't have to.
+QA Engineers are a necessary and important part of software development, but they should never be seen as babysitters who test your code just so you don't have to.

 As John Sonmez [puts it](https://simpleprogrammer.com/software-developers-qa-testers/):